AbabilCore/cutefetch/README.md

 This feature is powerful for debugging or understanding how requests are made under the hood.

-Here is the updated documentation with the addition of a **"Transformer"** title for `transformResponse` and `transformErrorResponse`:

 ## 🚀 Transformer: `transformResponse` and `transformErrorResponse`

 ### Overview